42-49 St. Martin's Lane,

 4 people favorited this theater

-A modern basement cinema designed by Casson, Condor and Partners, this was a supremely comfortable but very plain cinema.
+A modern basement cinema designed by Casson, Condor and Partners and Richard Seifert, this was a supremely comfortable but very plain cinema.
 It opened on October 12, 1967 with Julie Andrews in "Thoroughly Modern Millie" which played for almost one year.

 The most distinctive item in the well raked stadium style auditorium was the screen, which appeared to float in front of the rear wall.
 There were no screen curtains and masking wrapped around the edges from behind.

 In 1975, it became the ‘permanent home’ of Walt Disney films screening “Lady and the Tramp” - actually this lasted five years before the Odeon returned to normal programming.
 Screen curtains were added in front of the ‘floating screen’ at this period of time.